 What Are Hookworms?

 Hookworms are small, thin worms that are less than an inch long.
-The appearance of the mouthparts vary by species, but all hookworms have hook-like teeth or plates.
+The appearance of the mouthparts varies by species, but all hookworms have hook-like teeth or plates.
 These structures help them attach to the intestinal wall.

 Unlike roundworms, which just float around and steal nutrients from the dog's meals, hookworms attach to the intestinal wall and feed on blood and/or tissues.
-They can detach and move to other spots, leaving little ulcers where they have previously fed.
+They can detach and move to other spots, leaving little bleeding ulcers where they have previously fed.